nischalshrestha/shakeAnimation/README.md

 shake.shake();
 ```

-## Future plans
+## Future plans:

-I will soon make it easier to incorporate and use with any project.
+I will soon make it easier to incorporate and use this animation with any project.